Contaflex SLR: Contaflex Prima

-The Contaflex Prima, launched in 1959 and sold until 1965, was based on the body of the Rapid, but with the Pantar lenses and the Prontor shutter like the Alpha and Beta.
-The Prima had a coupled exposure meter placed on the side of the front plate, different from that of the Super.
+The Contaflex Prima, launched in 1959 and sold until 1965, was based on the body of the Rapid, retaining the new film magazine and lever wind, but with costs reduced by fitting the Pantar triplet lens and the Prontor shutter like the Alpha and Beta.
+The Prima had a coupled exposure meter placed on the side of the front plate, similar to the Beta.

-The Prima could take the Pantar supplementary lenses like the Alpha and Beta.
+The Prima could take the same Pantar supplementary lenses as the Alpha and Beta.

 Contaflex Super (new) and Super B

 The Contaflex Super (new) and Contaflex Super B are very similar cameras.
 Both have a new body design, being longer with added bulk.
 The information about which came first is a bit contradictory in some reference books, but it seems the Super (new) was launched in 1962, introducing the new body design and a new selenium exposure meter in a prominent rectangle marked Zeiss Ikon in front of the prism.
 The aperture wheel was replaced by a more traditional aperture command, and the meter read-out was visible both on the exterior and in the finder.

-The Super B was launched in 1963, and added a shutter-priority automatic aperture, and maybe some other small changes.
+The Super B was launched in 1963, and added a shutter-priority automatic aperture, and some other small changes.
+The Super B can be distinguished by the presence of an "A"utomatic setting for the shutter speed ring and an EV scale in the viewfinder.

-The new body of the Super (new) and Super B allowed them to take magazine backs, interchangeable with a partly exposed film inside.
-(Magazine backs, rare among 35mm cameras, were also supplied for the Contarex of Zeiss Ikon.)

 From the Super (new) and Super B, the Zeiss Tessar 50mm f:2.8 lens was recomputed and supposedly performed better.
 They could still take the same supplementary lenses, with one exception discussed in the relevant section.

 Contaflex Super BC and S

 The Contaflex Super BC was introduced in 1965, and was a Super B with the selenium meter replaced by a CdS through-the-lens exposure meter.
 It still had a black rectangle marked Zeiss Ikon on the front of the prism, but it was only decorative.
 It had a battery compartment at the bottom front.

-The Contaflex S was the last variant, introduced in 1968, and was simply a renamed Super BC.
+The Contaflex S was the last variant, introduced in 1968, and was simply a renamed Super BC, sold until Zeiss Ikon ceased production in 1972.
 It had a black rectangle marked Contaflex S on the front, and a different, newer Zeiss Ikon logo.
 It proudly sported the word Automatic on the front of the shutter.

 The Super BC and S could take the magazine backs, as well as the usual supplementary lenses.

 Both the Contaflex Super BC and S were, along with the 126-format Contaflex 126, available in chrome or black finish.